We are now taking memberships for our 2023 CSA!

 We have had a lot of incredible farm workers over the years, but we have not been able to keep most of them at Red Wagon for more than a season or two.
 Most people cannot afford to live on a farm worker income–especially in Boulder County.
 We are asking our community to help us invest in our farm workers to give Red Wagon more long-term stability.

 As an example, a contribution of $10/week would increase the pay of one farm worker $220 total over the course of the CSA season.
 Any amount you can contribute is greatly appreciated.

 All the money you contribute will go directly into farm worker paychecks.
 These contributions are maintained separately and are not used for other farm needs.
 There are no associated administrative costs.

 CSA payments must be made by electronic check or regular paper check.
 We do not take credit cards due to the additional fee to the farm.

 CSA Membership Commitment

 “I wish to strengthen the local food system in Boulder County by becoming a member of the Red Wagon Farm CSA.
 By becoming a member of the CSA I am helping to preserve local, family agriculture.
-I understand that due to the unpredictable nature of the weather, there are no guarantees as to the amount of produce I will receive.
+I understand that due to the unpredictable nature of the weather and farming in general, there are no guarantees as to the amount of produce I will receive.
 I also understand that there are no refunds on CSA shares.
 I am responsible for picking up my produce every week at the designated time and location and understand that any missed pickups will be forfeited.”